Wednesday, April 18, 2018

 Find a New Favorite Recipe

 Getting everyone in the kitchen to make pizza is a family favorite in my house.
 What other food are you encouraged to toss, stretch and top?
-When we get our kids in on the fun of cooking, they are more likely to eat what they make.
+When my daughter is older, you bet I'll be getting her involved in the fun of cooking, she will be more likely to eat what we make.
 Looking for inspiration?
 Try these delicious pizza pie recipes from chef Jon Ashton:

 - Asian Shrimp with Cilantro and Sesame Seeds